hooklift/gowsdl/CONTRIBUTING.md

 * Please be generous describing your changes.
 * Although it is highly suggested to include tests, they are not a hard requirement in order to get your contributions accepted.
 * Keep pull requests small so core developers can review them quickly.
-* Unlike other projects, we are not going to nitpick your contributions.
-If your pull request is correct, we are going to merge and address the small details by ourselves.
-There is no point on delaying contributions due to little and unimportant details.
+* Make sure you run `go fmt` to format your code before submitting your pull request.

 ### Workflow for third-party code contributions
 * In Github, fork `https://github.com/hooklift/gowsdl` to your own account